AwalHossain/video-streaming-server/README.md

 You can now access the application at http://localhost:3000.

-## Contributing to MERN Video Streaming
+## 🤝 Contributing to MERN Video Streaming

 MERN Video Streaming is an open-source project and we welcome contributions from the community.
 If you would like to contribute to the project, please refer to the `CONTRIBUTING.md` file for guidelines.

-## License
+## 📜 License

 MERN Video Streaming is licensed under the MIT License.
 Please see the `LICENSE` file for more information.

-## Note
+## 📝 Note

-Before running the above commands, make sure that you have Docker and Node.js installed on your machine.
+This project is still under development.
+The README will be updated as the project progresses.
+Thank you for your interest and stay tuned for more updates!.

 This readme file is not finished yet.
 I will update it as I go along with the project.
 Thanks.